 Can You Get Insurance for a Cleaning Business with Bad Credit?

 Yes.
 Your personal credit usually won’t be checked if you need a smaller to moderate sized bond.
 However, personal credit will be checked if you need a large janitorial bond.
 Apply online to see if you can get approved.

 Frequently Asked Questions

 Yes.
-There are no credit checks when applying for these bonds.
-However, credit may be pulled for larger cleaning bonds.
+There are no credit checks when applying for most business service bonds.
+However, credit may be pulled for larger business services bonds.

-The bond company that wrote the bond will reach out to you, and it is important that you respond to them immediately.
-You will then have the chance to refute any false claim and discuss the situation with the claims representative to prove that the claim is false.
+You will receive notice from the bond company who wrote your bond, and it is very important that you respond.
+Then you will have the opportunity to refute any false claim and discuss the matter with the claims representative to prove that the claim is false.